PEXANE2/azure-docs.tr-tr/articles/storage/blobs/data-lake-storage-explorer.md

 ---
-title: Azure Data Lake Storage 2. verileri yönetmek için Azure Depolama Gezgini kullanma
+title: Use Azure Storage Explorer with Azure Data Lake Storage Gen2
-description: Bu hızlı başlangıçta, bir Azure Data Lake Storage 2. hesabında bir kapsayıcı oluşturmak için Azure Depolama Gezgini kullanmayı ve bir dizin ve bir dosyayı öğrenirsiniz.
-Ardından, dosyanın yerel bilgisayarınıza nasıl indirileceği ve tüm dosyanın bir dizinde nasıl görüntüleneceği hakkında bilgi edineceksiniz.
+description: In this quickstart, you learn how to use Azure Storage Explorer to create a container in an Azure Data Lake Storage Gen2 account, as well as a directory and a file.
+Next, you learn how to download the file to your local computer, and how to view all of the file in a directory.
 author: normesta
 ms.subservice: data-lake-storage-gen2
 ms.service: storage
 ms.topic: conceptual
-ms.date: 07/19/2019
+ms.date: 11/19/2019
 ms.author: normesta
 ms.reviewer: stewu
-ms.openlocfilehash: 95d7a58c8188e8c6633f6be50af608aed437edff
+ms.openlocfilehash: 53f43945b13a9dae44eba752f935eb34d7aa498b
-ms.sourcegitcommit: 007ee4ac1c64810632754d9db2277663a138f9c4
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 08/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "69991413"
+ms.locfileid: "74327610"
 ---
-# <a name="use-azure-storage-explorer-to-manage-data-in-an-azure-data-lake-storage-gen2-account"></a>Azure Data Lake Storage 2. hesabındaki verileri yönetmek için Azure Depolama Gezgini kullanma
+# <a name="use-azure-storage-explorer-with-azure-data-lake-storage-gen2"></a>Use Azure Storage Explorer with Azure Data Lake Storage Gen2

-Bu hızlı başlangıçta, [Azure Depolama Gezgini](https://azure.microsoft.com/features/storage-explorer/) kullanarak dizin ve BLOB oluşturma hakkında bilgi edineceksiniz.
-Ardından, Blobun yerel bilgisayarınıza nasıl indirileceği ve bir dizindeki tüm Blobların nasıl görüntüleneceği hakkında bilgi edineceksiniz.
-Ayrıca, bir Blobun anlık görüntüsünü oluşturmayı, Dizin erişim ilkelerini yönetmeyi ve paylaşılan erişim imzası oluşturmayı öğreneceksiniz.
+In this quickstart, you learn how to use [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to create a directory and a blob.
+Next, you learn how to download the blob to your local computer, and how to view all of the blobs in a directory.
+You also learn how to create a snapshot of a blob, manage directory access policies, and create a shared access signature.

 ## <a name="prerequisites"></a>Önkoşullar